Linear-LLM-SCM: Benchmarking LLMs for Coefficient Elicitation in Linear-Gaussian Causal Models: Introduction

-\item We introduce Linear-LLM-SCM, a framework that allows us to evaluate LLMs' ability to estimate linear-Gaussian SCM coefficients when the DAG structure is given, by decomposing the graph into local parent–child structures. \item We open-source an evaluation pipeline that supports plug-and-play DAGs, variable metadata (units/ranges), as well as LLMs, and reports coefficient-distance and ordering metrics against ground truth.~\footnote{\href{https://github.com/datasciapps/parameterize-dag-with-llm}{https://github.com/datasciapps/parameterize-dag-with-llm}}
+Structural perturbation in RQ2 accounts for observational or modeling limitations.
+Real-world modeling, including the specification of a directed acyclic graph (DAG) as ground truth, contains uncertainty~\citep{padh25assumeddagiswrong, vowels2023dagsurvey}.
+If possible, subsequent causal effect estimation should be robust against them.
+This also mitigates data leakage in the LLM training corpus~\citep{yang2023criticalrevcausalinfbenchllm}.

-\item Broadly, our work provides a practical benchmarking framework of causal effect estimation given an assumed DAG, which helps further research of reasoning and generalizability of LLMs as motivated by \citet{Pearl2019causalinferenceandml} and \citet{richens2024robustagentslearncausal}.
+\textbf{Contributions.} We introduce a framework to evaluate LLMs' ability to estimate linear SCM coefficients.
+We open-source an evaluation pipeline that supports plug-and-play DAGs, variable metadata, and LLMs, reporting coefficient-distance and ordering metrics against ground truth. ~\footnote{\href{https://github.com/datasciapps/parameterize-dag-with-llm}{https://github.com/datasciapps/parameterize-dag-with-llm}}